redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 This will give you everything you need to create "users" in your app, including some of the tests.

-Make sure everything is still working
+Make sure everything is still working:

 ```sh
 yarn rw test
 ```

-redwood has generated the basic tests for our services, they interact with your test database.
+Redwood has generated the basic tests for our services, which interact with your test database.

 You should see something like this: